taoenwen/libretro_fbneo/src/burner/libretro/README.md

 The currently available neogeo combos were decided in https://github.com/libretro/FBNeo/issues/51, they won't be replaced, but they might totally disappear if users keep complaining about them.

 Note that there was also a request to add a retroarch macro mapper in https://github.com/libretro/RetroArch/issues/8209.

+There is also a PR currently opened to implement this : https://github.com/libretro/RetroArch/pull/16035.

 ### Why can't i enable hardcore mode in RetroAchievements ?